shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-ai-and-advanced-analytics-3/README.md

 #### Well-Deserved Recognition
 Shawna's exceptional leadership, technical expertise, and commitment to excellence make her an invaluable asset to our team.
 I am grateful for her contributions and look forward to her continued success in future endeavors." - Vish Chokshi (Accenture Los Angeles Senior Manager, Visual & Interaction Science)

+"Thank you for bringing me onto the UWBA project.
+I am having a great time expanding my skills and learning something completely new.
+Thank you for laying out measured steps for exactly what we are looking to present each month to the client.
+I really appreciate your expertise in guiding me through this everything data science.
+I really appreciate chatting with you about the direction of the project.
+Thank you for making me feel included and part of the team." - Schuyler Davis (Accenture Mountain View Technology Experience Advisor)

 ![IMG_4556](https://github.com/user-attachments/assets/9f6eb5dc-1075-4e0d-a2df-9f75efc2ba5b)

 ![IMG_0682](https://github.com/shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-ai-and-advanced-analytics-3/assets/19508013/5d66d3dc-aa3b-49fa-87d7-54262a94e69e)